ethanhuangcst/BeInnovative.AI/README_EN.md

 [中文](README.md)
-# Be Innovative with AI!

-## The SPARK pattern for Effective Prompting
+# The SPARK pattern for Effective Prompting
 | Element                                 | Function                               | Description                                                            | Best Practices                                                                                                                                                                                                                                                                                                                                                                                                              |
 | --------------------------------------- | -------------------------------------- | ---------------------------------------------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | **S - Situation（Context）**              | Provide background and context         | Establish problem space and context                                    | - No Instructions: Don’t write task instructions, just describe the background<br/>- Use {}: Use {paste complete background and concept} as a placeholder to let users dynamically fill in specific content and improve template reusability                                                                                                                                                                                |